mtardy/blog/content/posts/2022-06-12_bh-kubecon-kr/index.md

 ---

 During the last three months, I had the opportunity to go to multiple events.
-First, a proposal I submitted for Black Hat Asia Arsenal was accepted to present [*kdigger*](https://github.com/quarkslab/kdigger), a Kubernetes security tool.
+First, a proposal I submitted to Black Hat Asia Arsenal was accepted to present [*kdigger*](https://github.com/quarkslab/kdigger), a Kubernetes security tool.
 Then I had the chance to go to the KubeCon Europe to meet the people with whom I interacted in the project.
 And finally, I got the last few